averykhoo/json-dump/README.md

 ###  Why force `\n` as the newline ending?
 -   Because *some* people assume unix-style line endings and hard code these things

-###  Why does `jdump.dump` use a temp file?
+###  Why does `jdump.dump` use temp files?
 -   So that dumps are transactional: either all objects are dumped, or the path isn't (over)written

 ###  Why is the UNIQUE flag on by default?
--   I personally don't need duplicate objects in my files
+-   I personally don't need duplicate objects returned when reading my files